lpabon/teleport/rfd/0043-kubeaccess-multiparty.md

 #### Session observers

 A core feature we need to support is required observers.
 This will allow cluster administrators to configure policies that require certain Teleport users of a certain role to be actively monitoring the session.
-Each of these observers will also have the power to lock input/output for the session controller or instantly end it.

 This feature is useful in security critical environments where multiple people need to witness every action in the event of severe error or malice and have the ability to halt any erroneous or malicious action.